Cancellation Watch Column:

 Why should I care about your predictions on whether a show will be cancelled?

-Because you want to know if your favorite shows will be cancelled or renewed, and I have been writing the Cancellation Watch column for nine plus years now and have typically been quite accurate with my predictions throughout the season.
-The few instances where I predicted wrong (Galavant, Stitchers, Beauty and the Beast) have generally had extenuating circumstances involved or they were just flat out anomalies.
+Because you want to know if your favorite shows will be cancelled or renewed, and I have been writing the Cancellation Watch column for ten plus years now and have typically been quite accurate with my predictions throughout the season.
+More often than not, the instances where I predicted wrong (Galavant, Stitchers, Beauty and the Beast) have generally had extenuating circumstances involved or they were just flat out anomalies.

 The Nielsen Ratings and How They Impact Whether a Show is Cancelled or Renewed: